DEREK JOHNSON (aka MUSICALIST)

-Derek is also an integral part of the London-based, holistic ensemble, Afrikan Revolution – a collective of global teachers and musicians; a member of international session band Dub Asante; and a regular with Gambian international artist, Sona Jobarteh
+Derek is also an integral part of the London-based, holistic ensemble, Afrikan Revolution – a collective of global teachers and creatives; a member of international session band Dub Asante; and a regular with Gambian international artist, Sona Jobarteh

 EDUCATIONAL WORK (general)

 “It has never been more important than now to nurture innovation and excellence in both individual expression and group projects by using holistic techniques that encourage effective, professional practices – for life.” – Derek Johnson

 Derek has been a leading educator in music and the business of music since 1988.
 He has taught more than 8,000 individuals in several pioneering institutions in the UK and abroad, designing and running courses from “Level 2” (B-TEC and NVQ), to Post Graduate.
 Institutions that have employed his skills include:

 Derek has also designed and managed many inner-city projects in the UK for urban development organisations such as Prevista and the Cultural Industries Development Agency (CIDA), as well as six, London borough councils.
 In amongst his work, he has led courses for young and ex-offenders and youths with special needs.
 International engagements have included lectures and workshops in Bratislava, Slovakia; the South of France; the University of The Gambia; the Montreux Jazz Festival, Switzerland, and the Rainforest World Music Festival in Borneo, Malaysia.

 One of his specialist areas in education involves an holistic approach to ensemble performance, which has shown astonishing results circa 1996.
 Linked to these techniques, he was in The Gambia and Senegal (2011) where he started his “Grassroots Academy of Music for Africa” (GAMA).
 This is an outreach model that works with contemporary, performance artists in their own villages and neighbourhoods.
 GAMA gives the participants both creative and music business advice, on the spot.